fahadyaseen001/locationgrabber/README.md

 # Important Note

-1-Change the endpoint path url according to your own ipv4 address as it may introduce axios network error if u you don't ( Both local host and the emulator/device should be running on the same network)
+-Change the endpoint path url according to your own ipv4 address as it may introduce axios network error if u you don't ( Both local host and the emulator/device should be running on the same network)

-2-Edit the connection string for your own mongodb atlas in node api file for successfull db connection.
+-Edit the connection string for your own mongodb atlas in node api file for successfull db connection.

-3-If any dependencies are deprecated use command to update if needed: npm install -g
+-If any dependencies are deprecated use command to update if needed: npm install -g

-4-Can be run on physical device as well as emulator( physical device prefered for real time location compatiblity)
+-Can be run on physical device as well as emulator( physical device prefered for real time location compatiblity)